Yiannis1234/ocado-foresight-presentation/presentation_script.md

 Instead of one giant hub, we look at **'High Street Voids'** (Empty Shops).
 **14% of shops are empty.**
-We can put small, smart robots inside these empty shops.
+Because our new AI robots are smart and gentle, we can put them inside these small, messy shops.

 This allows **Green Delivery**.
 Because we are close to the customer, we can deliver by bike or on foot.